oracle-livelabs/database/datapump-xtts-migration/09-final-backup-restore/final-backup-restore.md

     ```
     </details>

 2. Start the import driver script.
+It *fails*, but informs you to add additional information.

     ```
     <copy>